move-language/move/language/tools/move-mv-llvm-compiler/docs/Development.md

 DEP_LLVM_CONFIG_PATH is set by [llvm-sys](https://gitlab.com/taricorp/llvm-sys.rs/-/blob/main/build.rs#L452)
 When this error occurs, it means that your llvm-sys isn't setup properly.

+## Submission

+Only github pull requests are accepted.
+Typically contributors would fork this repo and contribute make changes to their fork in a branch.
+Then create a pull-request to solana-labs/move repostitory.
+Add at least one reviewer.

+Before creating a pull request, make sure to:
+- Run all tests
+- Run the code formatter `cargo x fmt`
+- Run the linters to pass pre-submit checks
+  - `cargo x lint`
+  - `cargo x clippy --workspace --all-targets` Note that clippy sometimes [does not lint all files](https://users.rust-lang.org/t/why-does-clippy-not-always-display-suggestions-for-me/32120/4).
+You might want to `cargo clean` in that case.

 ## References

 Recommended reading